Events and Trainings

 Thinking globally?
 From the Parliament of World Religions to a Pilgrimage Tour of South America, there are many international events to check out.
 Some events are intentionally making space for young adults, so always check for young adult registration rates or scholarships.

 UU College of Social Justice

 Global Justice Summer Internships are available for young adults (ages 18–34) who wish to deepen their engagement with social justice and discover new ways to put their faith into action.

-OPUS is a yearly gathering of UU young adults from across the U.S. and Canada, making it more of a North American event than an international event.
+Opus (named for the cartoon penguin) is a yearly gathering of UU young adults from across the U.S. and Canada, making it more of a North American event than an international event.
 It used to be run by C*UUYAN (Continental UU Young Adult Network).
-While C*UUYAN dissolved in 2014 this five day retreat for young adults lives on, full of workshops, worships and community building.
-OPUS 2017 is in August 16-20 at Snow Mountain Ranch in Colorado.
-Learn more on their Facebook event or webpage.
+While C*UUYAN dissolved in 2014, this five day retreat for young adults lives on, full of workshops, worships and community building.
+The next Opus will happen in the summer of 2018.

 Local and Regional Events